 I’ve compiled a list of scholarships for high school juniors.
 This list will be a great place to start, but you might also want to search for more targeted awards (e.g., by geographic area).
 You can browse the scholarships below based on whether they're competitions or merit-based scholarships.
 Read to the end for tips and strategies on getting the most scholarship money possible!

 Are you ready for a little (friendly) competition?
 It's a win-win!
 You can get application practice, scholarship funding, or both!

 If you have a competitive side, these scholarship programs might be just the thing to get you motivated!
 Whether you're a debate pro or a science nerd, you're sure to find a competition right up your alley.

 To compete for this scholarship, applicants write and record an audio essay on an annual patriotic theme.
-The theme for 2018-19 was "Why My Vote Matters."
-The first-place winner walks away with a $30,000 scholarship, but runners-up also receive awards; a total of $2.1 million in scholarship funding is given out annually.
+The theme for 2019-20 is "What Makes America Great."
+The first-place winner walks away with a $30,000 scholarship, but runners-up also receive awards.
+A total of $2.1 million in funding is given out annually.
 Winners also receive an all-expenses-paid trip to Washington, DC.

 - Eligibility: Students in grades 9-12

 Similar to the Voice of Democracy Scholarship Competition, students compete for this scholarship by writing and performing a three- to five-minute oration on some aspect of the US Constitution.
 First place takes home $18,000, second place $16,000, and third place $14,000.
 You can learn more about this year's assigned topics here.

 - Eligibility: High school students under 20 years of age